causify-ai/tutorials/class_project_instructions/Projects/CmdStanPy_Project_Description.md

-### Tech Description: CmdStanPy
+**Description**

-CmdStanPy is a Python interface for Stan, a powerful probabilistic programming language.
-It allows users to perform Bayesian inference using Markov Chain Monte Carlo (MCMC) and variational methods.
-Key features include:
+CmdStanPy is a Python interface to Stan, a powerful probabilistic programming language for statistical modeling.
+It allows users to fit Bayesian models efficiently using Hamiltonian Monte Carlo and variational inference methods.
+CmdStanPy is designed for ease of use and flexibility, providing robust tools for model fitting, sampling, and diagnostics.

+Technologies Used
+CmdStanPy

-- Easy integration with Python for statistical modeling.
+- Provides a Pythonic interface to Stan, enabling seamless integration with Python data science workflows.
-- Support for flexible and complex models.
-- Efficient handling of large datasets.
-- Access to a wide range of built-in functions for Bayesian analysis.
+- Supports a wide range of Bayesian models, from simple linear regressions to complex hierarchical models.
+- Allows for efficient sampling and inference with built-in diagnostics and visualization tools.

 ---

-### Project Blueprint 1: **Predicting Housing Prices Using Bayesian Regression**
+### Project 1: Predicting Housing Prices (Difficulty: 1 - Easy)

-**Difficulty**: 1 (Easy)
+**Project Objective**

-**Project Objective**: The goal is to predict housing prices based on various features such as location, size, and number of bedrooms.
-Students will optimize the prediction accuracy through Bayesian regression.
+The goal is to build a Bayesian linear regression model to predict housing prices based on various features such as location, size, and number of bedrooms.
+Students will optimize the model to minimize prediction error.

-**Dataset Suggestions**: Use a public housing dataset available on Kaggle, which includes features like square footage, number of rooms, and location.

-**Step-by-Step Plan**:
+**Dataset Suggestions**
+Look for housing price datasets on Kaggle or government open data portals that provide real estate information.

+**Tasks**
-1. **Data Collection**: Download the housing dataset from Kaggle.
+- **Data Collection**: Gather housing data from selected sources and load it into a Pandas DataFrame.
-2. **Feature Engineering**: Clean the data, handle missing values, and create new features (e.g., price per square foot).
+- **Data Preprocessing**: Clean the dataset by handling missing values and encoding categorical variables.
-3. **Model Training**: Implement a Bayesian linear regression model using CmdStanPy.
+- **Model Specification**: Define a Bayesian linear regression model using CmdStanPy.
-4. **Use of the Tool**: Run MCMC simulations to estimate the posterior distributions of the model parameters.
-5. **Evaluation Metrics**: Use Mean Absolute Error (MAE) and R-squared to evaluate model performance.
+- **Model Fitting**: Fit the model to the training data and assess convergence diagnostics.
+- **Prediction**: Use the model to predict housing prices on a test set and evaluate performance using metrics like RMSE.
-6. **Visualization**: Create plots of predicted vs. actual prices and visualize the posterior distributions of the parameters.
+- **Visualization**: Create plots to visualize the relationship between features and predicted prices.

+**Bonus Ideas (Optional)**
-**Bonus Ideas**: Compare the Bayesian model with a traditional linear regression model to discuss differences in interpretation and performance.
+- Compare the Bayesian model with a frequentist linear regression model.
+- Extend the model to include interaction terms or polynomial features.

 ---

-### Project Blueprint 2: **Customer Segmentation Using Bayesian Clustering**
+### Project 2: Customer Churn Prediction (Difficulty: 2 - Medium)
-**Difficulty**: 2 (Medium)

-**Project Objective**: The objective is to segment customers based on purchasing behavior using Bayesian clustering techniques, enabling businesses to tailor marketing strategies.

-**Dataset Suggestions**: Use a retail transaction dataset available on Kaggle that includes customer IDs, transaction amounts, and product categories.

-**Step-by-Step Plan**:
+**Project Objective**
+This project aims to develop a Bayesian logistic regression model to predict customer churn for a subscription service.
+The objective is to identify the likelihood of a customer leaving based on their usage patterns and demographic information.

+**Dataset Suggestions**
+Find customer churn datasets on Kaggle or open datasets from telecommunications or subscription-based services.

+**Tasks**
-1. **Data Collection**: Acquire the retail transaction dataset from Kaggle.
+- **Data Collection**: Acquire the customer churn dataset and load it into a Pandas DataFrame.
-2. **Feature Engineering**: Aggregate transactions to create features such as total spend, frequency of purchases, and recency.
-3. **Model Training**: Implement a Bayesian Gaussian Mixture Model using CmdStanPy to identify clusters in the data.
-4. **Use of the Tool**: Use MCMC to estimate the parameters of the mixture model and assign customers to clusters.
-5. **Evaluation Metrics**: Evaluate clustering performance using silhouette scores and visual inspection of cluster distributions.
-6. **Visualization**: Use 2D plots to visualize clusters and their characteristics.

-**Bonus Ideas**: Explore different numbers of clusters and compare the results, or apply dimensionality reduction techniques (like PCA) before clustering.
+- **Exploratory Data Analysis (EDA)**: Conduct EDA to understand the distribution of features and churn rates.
+- **Model Specification**: Define a Bayesian logistic regression model using CmdStanPy.
+- **Model Fitting**: Fit the model to the training data and analyze the posterior distributions of the coefficients.
+- **Prediction**: Evaluate the model on a validation set by calculating precision, recall, and AUC-ROC.
+- **Interpretation**: Interpret the model coefficients to understand the factors influencing churn.

+**Bonus Ideas (Optional)**
+- Implement a hierarchical model to account for customer segments.
+- Visualize the posterior distributions of the coefficients to communicate uncertainty.

 ---

-### Project Blueprint 3: **Time Series Forecasting of Retail Sales**
+### Project 3: Time Series Forecasting of Sales (Difficulty: 3 - Hard)
-**Difficulty**: 3 (Hard)

-**Project Objective**: The goal is to forecast future retail sales using a Bayesian time series model, allowing businesses to make informed inventory decisions.
+**Project Objective**
+The objective is to build a Bayesian state-space model to forecast future sales for a retail store.
+Students will optimize the model to capture trends and seasonality in the sales data.

+**Dataset Suggestions**
-**Dataset Suggestions**: Use a public retail sales dataset available on Kaggle or from government open data portals that provide historical sales data.
+Look for retail sales datasets available on Kaggle or open government datasets that provide time series data.

-**Step-by-Step Plan**:
+**Tasks**
-1. **Data Collection**: Download the retail sales time series dataset from Kaggle.
+- **Data Collection**: Gather historical sales data and preprocess it into a suitable time series format.
-2. **Feature Engineering**: Create time-based features such as month, quarter, and seasonality indicators.
-3. **Model Training**: Implement a Bayesian structural time series model using CmdStanPy to capture trends and seasonality.
+- **Model Specification**: Define a Bayesian state-space model to capture seasonality and trends using CmdStanPy.
-4. **Use of the Tool**: Fit the model using MCMC and generate posterior predictive distributions for future sales.
-5. **Evaluation Metrics**: Use Root Mean Squared Error (RMSE) and Mean Absolute Percentage Error (MAPE) to assess forecasting accuracy.
+- **Model Fitting**: Fit the model to the sales data and assess convergence diagnostics.
+- **Forecasting**: Generate forecasts for future sales and quantify uncertainty using credible intervals.
+- **Model Evaluation**: Compare the Bayesian forecasts with naive or ARIMA models using metrics like MAPE.
-6. **Visualization**: Create time series plots showing historical sales and forecasted values with credible intervals.
+- **Visualization**: Create plots to visualize the observed vs. predicted sales along with uncertainty intervals.

-**Bonus Ideas**: Experiment with incorporating external variables (like promotions or holidays) into the model, or compare the Bayesian approach with classical time series models like ARIMA.

----

-These projects will provide students with hands-on experience in applying Bayesian methods to real-world data science problems using CmdStanPy, enhancing both their technical and analytical skills.
+**Bonus Ideas (Optional)**
+- Incorporate external factors (e.g., marketing campaigns) into the model.
+- Experiment with different priors to see how they affect the forecasts and uncertainty.